 IE University offers official undergraduate and postgraduate degrees (master’s and PhD programs) and therefore grants Official University Degrees that are approved and recognized by the Spanish government.
 The University is accredited in the Ministry of Education’s National Registry of Universities, Centers and Degrees, while its curricula are adapted to the European Higher Education Area (the Bologna Process) and feature between 60 and 90 ECTS credits.

 Official university degrees comply with the provisions of Royal Decree 1393/2007, as amended by Royal Decree 861/2010.

-In addition, IE University offers private master’s degrees that are specially oriented toward the practical application of studies.
+In addition, IE University offers university private master’s degrees that are specially oriented toward the practical application of studies.
 Curricula are constantly updated while maintaining IE University’s standards for academic excellence.
-Although private degrees are not official degrees, they carry weight as they are granted by an academic institution that is legally accredited to issue these degrees whose status is established by Spanish legislation.
+Although university private degrees are not official degrees, they carry weight as they are granted by an academic institution that is legally accredited to issue these degrees whose status is established by Spanish legislation.